United States Army Training and Doctrine Command: History

 Road sign on Interstate 64 advertising the US Army Training and Doctrine Command and the U.S. Army Transportation Museum.

 General Creighton Abrams, Chief of Staff of the US Army, identified that the Army needed to be reoriented and retrained to counter the conventional threat of the Soviets and ordered the establishment of Training and Doctrine Command.
 TRADOC was established as a major U.S. Army command on 1 July 1973; its first chief was William DePuy.

 The new command, along with the United States Army Forces Command, was created from the Continental Army Command (CONARC) located at Fort Monroe, Virginia.
 That action was the major innovation in the Army's post-Vietnam reorganization, in the face of realization that CONARC's obligations and span of control were too broad for efficient focus.
 The new organization functionally realigned the major Army commands in the continental United States.
 CONARC, and Headquarters, U.S. Army Combat Developments Command (CDC), situated at Fort Belvoir, Virginia, were discontinued, with TRADOC and FORSCOM at Fort Belvoir assuming the realigned missions.
 TRADOC assumed the combat developments mission from CDC, took over the individual training mission formerly the responsibility of CONARC, and assumed command from CONARC of the major Army installations in the United States housing Army training center and Army branch schools.

 Joined under TRADOC, the major Army missions of individual training and combat developments each had its own lineage.
 The individual training responsibility had belonged, during World War II, to Headquarters Army Ground Forces (AGF).
 In 1946, numbered army areas were established in the U.S. under AGF command.
 At that time, the AGF moved from Washington, D.C. to Fort Monroe.
 In March 1948, the AGF was replaced at Fort Monroe with the new Office, Chief of Army Field Forces (OCAFF).
 OCAFF, however, did not command the training establishment.
 That function was exercised by Headquarters, Department of the Army through the numbered armies to the corps, division, and Army Training Centers.

 In February 1955, HQ Continental Army Command (CONARC) replaced OCAFF, assuming its missions as well as the training missions from DA (the Department of Army).
 In January, HQ CONARC was redesignated U.S. Continental Army Command.

 Combat developments emerged as a formal Army mission in the early 1950s, and OCAFF assumed that role in 1952.
 In 1955, CONARC assumed the mission.
 In 1962, the Army Combat Development Command (CDC) was established to bring combat development functions under one roof.

 In May 2025, the Army announced it would combine the Training and Doctrine Command with Army Futures Command, forming the "Army Transformation and Training Command".
 Under the merger, TRADOC headquarters personnel would relocate to Austin, Texas.
 In July, the Army announced the merger was set for October.

 On 26 September 2025, the Training and Doctrine Command was ceremonially deactivated at Fort Eustis, Virginia.
-Effective 2 October 2025, TRADOC will be fully deactivated, in-step with the Transformation and Training Command, or T2COM, activation on 2 October.
+On 2 October 2025, TRADOC fully deactivated, in-step with the Transformation and Training Command, or T2COM, activation on 2 October.